Skip to main content

 This document describes how key pairs are read and managed within the Chromia CLI for various commands.

 Before managing key pairs, you need to generate them first.
-See the keygen command documentation for detailed instructions.
+See the keygen command documentation for detailed instructions on how to create a new key pair.

 Once you have generated your key pair, you can configure and manage how the CLI uses it across different operations.